Haney retains WBC lightweight belt in decision over Kambosos

 “I thought the fight was very close,” Kambosos said.
 “He boxed his game, he moved.
 He didn’t want to come to fight too much but that’s his game.”

 “I’m going to change a few things and get him back later this year,” Kambosos said.
-“I take the risk, not many wanted to fight him but I gave him a shot.
-Today they gave him the decision but I’m sure that will change when we get it on again.”
+“I take the risk, not many wanted to fight him but I gave him a shot and I’m sure we will do it again.”

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports